Burglary is not the same as theft or criminal trespass. Burglary is committed when someone, without the owner's consent does one of the following:

 In these cases, you should look at whether the person charged had a legal right to be on the premises of a habitation or building, or in the vehicle.
 You always want to investigate and determine what your client's intent was in entering the habitation, building, or vehicle.
 If there is no intent to commit a theft, felony, or assault, it could be argued that the only offense committed was misdemeanor trespass.
 Additionally, the affirmative defenses of necessity and mistake of law or fact should be explored.

-If you or a loved one has been charged and arrested for the crime of burglary, give the Law Offices of Matt Bingham a call today to schedule your free professional consultation.
+If you or a loved one has been charged and arrested, you need to speak with an experienced burglary lawyer in Tyler, TX.
+Give the Law Offices of Matt Bingham a call today to schedule your professional consultation.
 We are ready to defend you.